Source code navigation

-Press Shift+F11 to open the Bookmarks dialog where you can manage bookmarks, for example, you can delete, sort bookmarks, or supply them with a brief description.
+To open the Bookmarks dialog, press Shift+F11.
+You can use this dialog to manage bookmarks, for example, delete, sort bookmarks, or supply them with a brief description.

 Go to declaration and its type

-Place a caret at a symbol in question and press Ctrl+B.
+Place the caret at the desired symbol and press Ctrl+B.

 For a type declaration, press Ctrl+Shift+B.